EzekielGitura/Configuration-Management-and-Backup-Tool/docs/README.md

 # Configuration Management and Backup Tool

-This tool is a fun and powerful configuration management and backup tool for network devices! 🌐✨
+This tool is a configuartion management and backup tool for network devices! 🌐✨

 ## Table of Contents
 - [Features](#features)